wavefrontHQ/docs/pages/doc/query_language_reference.md

 <tr>
 <td><span style="color:#3a0699;font-weight:bold">&lt;hsExpression&gt;</span></td>
 <td>
 Describes one or more histogram series.
 A histogram series is a sequence of histogram distributions Wavefront has computed from the data points of a time series.
 Each distribution summarizes the points in a time interval (minute, hour, day).
-An <strong>hsExpression</strong> may be:
+An <strong>hsExpression</strong> may be one of the following:
 <ul>
 <li>An <strong>hs() function</strong>, which returns all distributions that match a histogram metric name, filtered by source names, source tags, and point tags.
 <pre>hs(&lt;hsMetricName&gt;